 - The Quantum Technology group focuses on the design and manufacture of quantum devices and the systems that use them.

-- The Cyber Security and Robustness (CSR) group focuses on algorithm developments for quantum computing and quantum communication.
+- The Applied cryptography & quantum algorithms group focuses on algorithm developments for quantum computing and quantum communication.

 - The Radar Technology group deploys quantum sensing for defence applications.